The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter's Schweizer Alpen I - B3 (signed) is estimated to be worth between £11,000 and £16,000.
-This screenprint has shown consistent value growth, with an annual average growth rate of 2%.
-This work has an auction history of nine total sales since its entry to the market in March 2004.
-In the past 12 months, the hammer price has ranged from £9,434 in June 2024 to £22,770 in November 2023.
-Over the past five years, the average annual growth rate is 2% and the average return to the seller is £12,527.
+Gerhard Richter's Schweizer Alpen I - B3 (signed) is a screenprint from 1969, with an estimated value between £11,000 and £16,000.
+This artwork has shown consistent value growth, with an average annual growth rate of 3%.
+This is a rare piece, having been sold 9 times at auction since its initial sale in March 2004.
+In the last 12 months, the hammer price has ranged from £5,871 in April 2024 to £12,249 in November 2023.
 The edition size of this artwork is limited to 300.

 Meaning & Analysis